-1. Healthwatch raised concerns at the August meeting of the Quality Performance and Assurance Group (QPAG).
-The Director of Quality and Safeguarding said they would raise the matter at Greater Manchester meetings.

-Healthwatch highlighted and updated on the issues at the September and October meetings of the Primary Care Delivery and Improvement Group (PCDIG).
-The Head of Primary Care said they would raise at Greater Manchester meetings.

-- 2. At the end of September, Healthwatch rang every dentist in Tameside.
+- 1. Healthwatch raised concerns at the August meeting of the Quality Performance and Assurance Group (QPAG).
+The Director of Quality and Safeguarding said they would raise the matter at Greater Manchester meetings. - Healthwatch highlighted and updated on the issues at the September and October meetings of the Primary Care Delivery and Improvement Group (PCDIG).
+The Head of Primary Care said they would raise at Greater Manchester meetings. - 2.
+At the end of September, Healthwatch rang every dentist in Tameside.
 Most said they were not accepting new NHS patients.
 The exceptions were: - a.
 One dentist offered registration on their database but would be unable to see anyone new before April/May 2021. - b.
+One dentist said they would see children on the NHS.

+This exercise was repeated in February.
+In Tameside, apart from a couple who may be prepared to see children on the NHS, there were no dentists accepting new adult NHS patients.

+Outside Tameside, one dentist said they were accepting NHS patients, but the person we passed on this information to said that the reviews were not good, and they would not be contacting them.

+Three dental practices said they could accept private patients.

-One dentist said they would see children on the NHS. - 3.
-Healthwatch Manchester were showing dentists with availability on their website.
+- 3. Healthwatch Manchester were showing dentists with availability on their website.
 In early October Healthwatch Tameside rang each of these, and the responses were: - a.
 One dentist said to try again in November 2020. - b.
 One dentist said to try again in January 2021. - c.
 One dentist said to try again in spring 2021. - d.
 One dentist said a waiting list could be joined. - 4.
 Monthly reports are produced for commissioners and providers.
-The dentistry information is sent to the Quality lead at Tameside and Glossop Clinical Commissioning Group (the CCG), NHS England and the Care Quality Commission (the CQC). - 5.
+The dentistry information is sent to the Quality lead at Tameside and Glossop Clinical Commissioning Group (the CCG), NHS England in Manchester and the Care Quality Commission (the CQC). - 5.
 Since September, the emails to NHS England have requested information about what is happening with NHS dental care, due to our concerns. - 6.
 Healthwatch England are collating data at a national level, as this is a national issue.
 Healthwatch Tameside have provided any information requested, to add to this overall picture.